FluxAugur/disciplesofcode/source/_posts/2014-03-24-a-ruby-primer-part-1-setting-up-your-development-environment.markdown

 $ ruby -v
 ```

 Congratulations!
-You're ready to get started with Ruby.
+You have set up your development environment and are ready to get started with Ruby.

 ### A Ruby Primer